AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

 local LinearRegression3 = LinearRegression.new()

--- We will train them here.
+-- Then, we will train them here.
 Let's assume we know the dataset of featureMatrix and labelVector.

 LinearRegression1:train(featureMatrix, labelVector)